 EATONVILLE, Wash.—Valentine’s Day is just around the corner and love is in the air at Northwest Trek Wildlife Park!
 There’s no concrete way to measure an animal’s love but many of the animals at Northwest Trek are coupled up, or longtime companions, and enjoy each other’s company.
 Of course, Valentine’s Day isn’t just for couples- it’s about celebrating friendship and family, too!

 Trumpeter swans mate for life, and the current pair in Northwest Trek’s 435-acre Free-Roaming Area are no exception.
-Rescued with wing injuries that left them unable to fly, they are always by each other’s side, waddling or swimming together every day of the week.
-The pair have produced 16 cygnets to their species over the last few years.
+Rescued with wing injuries that left them unable to fly, they are always by each other’s side, waddling or swimming together every day.
+The pair have produced over 16 cygnets over the last few years.

 “Conspecific enrichment (spending time with another animal of the same species) is so important for this species, and especially for McKenna,” explains Northwest Trek veterinarian Dr. Allison Case.
 “The companionship, the contact.
 It’s critical for a full life.”